 Post gardening and post musings, I was cold, damp and hungry, ready to throw rocks at the very noisy crows who supervised my chores, and -- luckily for me -- just happened to have a punnet of assorted mushrooms in the fridge, which I turned into a lovely ragu for lunch.
 I debated eating the mushrooms on toast, but pasta won the day.

-Rest assured, the saucer-sized mushrooms are still in the garden.
+Rest assured, the saucer-sized mushrooms which I was not able to identify on my Seek app are still in the garden.

 1 cup assorted mushrooms, chopped